-Miller Library houses the humanities and social science collections, the College archives, and Special Collections.
-The lowest level in Miller, known as The Street, contains individual and group study space that is open 24 hours a day.
+Miller Library houses the humanities and social science collections, the College Archives, and Special Collections.
+The lowest level in Miller, known as The Street, contains individual and group study space and is open 24 hours a day.

 The Bixler Art and Music Library features an extensive collection of art and music books, journals, sound recordings, music scores, and a digital media lab.